Boeing 767: Continued production

 In 2007, the 767 received a production boost when UPS and DHL Aviation placed a combined 33 orders for the 767-300F.
 Renewed freighter interest led Boeing to consider enhanced versions of the 767-200 and 767-300F with increased gross weights, 767-400ER wing extensions, and 777 avionics.
 Net orders for the 767 declined from 24 in 2008 to just three in 2010.
-During the same period, operators upgraded aircraft already in service; in 2008, the first 767-300ER retrofitted with blended winglets from Aviation Partners Incorporated debuted with American Airlines.
+During the same period, operators upgraded aircraft already in service; in 2008, the first 767-300ER retrofitted with blended winglets from Aviation Partners debuted with American Airlines.
 The manufacturer-sanctioned winglets, at 11 ft in height, improved fuel efficiency by an estimated 6.5 percent.
 Other carriers including All Nippon Airways and Delta Air Lines also ordered winglet kits.

 On February 2, 2011, the 1,000th 767 rolled out, destined for All Nippon Airways.
 The aircraft was the 91st 767-300ER ordered by the Japanese carrier, and with its completion the 767 became the second wide-body airliner to reach the thousand-unit milestone after the 747.
 The 1,000th aircraft also marked the last model produced on the original 767 assembly line.
 Beginning with the 1,001st aircraft, production moved to another area in the Everett factory which occupied about half of the previous floor space.
 The new assembly line made room for 787 production and aimed to boost manufacturing efficiency by over twenty percent.

 At the inauguration of its new assembly line, the 767's order backlog numbered approximately 50, only enough for production to last until 2013.
 Despite the reduced backlog, Boeing officials expressed optimism that additional orders would be forthcoming.
 On February 24, 2011, the USAF announced its selection of the KC-767 Advanced Tanker, an upgraded variant of the KC-767, for its KC-X fleet renewal program.
 The selection followed two rounds of tanker competition between Boeing and Airbus parent EADS, and came eight years after the USAF's original 2003 announcement of its plan to lease KC-767s.
 The tanker order encompassed 179 aircraft and was expected to sustain 767 production past 2013.